-- MUST performs a code generation steps before it runs with a certain application.
-This code generation also needs to be handled by an integration, a straight forward solution is the usage of MUST's own utilities to perform this generation step. - MUST starts the MPI application with additional processes per default, their presence will confuse DDT users - In order to operate in a scalable and fast manner, MUST needs to use asynchronous communication methods.
-As a result, it will usually detect non-local correctness errors only after the application stepped over the respective
+- MUST performs a code generation step before it runs with an application.
+This code generation also needs to be handled when integrated with DDT.
+A straightforward solution is to use MUST's own utilities to perform this generation step. - MUST starts the MPI application with additional processes per default, their presence will confuse DDT users. - In order to operate in a scalable and fast manner, MUST needs to use asynchronous communication methods.
+As a result, it will usually detect nonlocal correctness errors only after the application stepped over the respective MPI calls.

-MPI calls.
 In such a case, stopping the application where the error happens is not directly possible.

-After handling the basic integration goals we must address these three issues to improve the user experience with such an integration.
+After handling the basic integration goals we must address these three issues to improve the user experience with the integrated tool.